prog4biol/pfb2019/problemsets/Python_04_problemset.md

 1. For the next series of tasks about lists use the interpreter:
 	a.
 Create a list of 5 of your favorite things.
 	b.
 Use the `print()` your list.
-	b.
+	c.
 Use the `print()` function to print out the middle element.
-	c.
+	d.
 Now replace the middle element with a different item, your favorite song, or song bird.
-	d.
+	e.
 Use the same print statement from b. to print your new list.
-	e.
+	f.
 Add a new element to the end.
 [Read about append()](https://www.tutorialspoint.com/python/list_append.htm).
-	f.
+	g.
 Add a new element to the beginning.
 [Read about insert()](https://www.tutorialspoint.com/python/list_insert.htm).
         g.
 Add a new element somewhere other than the beginning or the end.
         h.
 Remove an element from the end.
 [Read about pop()](https://www.tutorialspoint.com/python/list_pop.htm).
         i.
 Remove an element from the beginning.